Our History

 Grand Tyler S. G. Prentis

-The time is now 1866, Brother James M. Simms already having been made a Mason, knew that in Savannah, there were a number of brethren of a receptive mind who craved the light of Masonry.
+The time is now 1866, Brother James M. Simms already having been made a Mason, knew that in Atlanta, there were a number of brethren of a receptive mind who craved the light of Masonry.
 Several of those brethren were free men and under the usage of Masonry and were qualified to receive the secrets of the order.

 The organization immediately began to grow and the St. James Lodge #4 in Atlanta GA was the first lodge chartered in 1871 under the Grand Lodge of Georgia.
 In 1888 the Grand Lodge of Georgia joined with the Grand Lodge of A.F .&A.M to form the Union Grand Lodge of Georgia.
 At that time the lodges were renumbered again and there is controversy as to whether or not St. James remained #4 because the lodge was listed as #5 during the proceedings.
 However, in all subsequent communications St. James was again referred to as No.4.